pm-story-write

 Purpose

-The /jaan-to:pm-story-write skill generates production-ready user stories in Connextra format ("As a [role], I want [action], so that [value]") with Gherkin Given/When/Then acceptance criteria.
+The /pm-story-write skill generates production-ready user stories in Connextra format ("As a [role], I want [action], so that [value]") with Gherkin Given/When/Then acceptance criteria.
 It enforces INVEST quality standards, provides systematic edge case coverage, and validates stories against Definition of Ready criteria.

 Command

-/jaan-to:pm-story-write [input]
+/pm-story-write [input]

 Input Formats

-The skill accepts three input formats:
+The skill accepts four input formats:

 1. Structured Format

-/jaan-to:pm-story-write "[feature]" "[persona]" "[goal]"
+/pm-story-write "[feature]" "[persona]" "[goal]"

 Example:

-/jaan-to:pm-story-write "bulk export feature" "system administrator" "analyze usage data offline"
+/pm-story-write "bulk export feature" "system administrator" "analyze usage data offline"

 2. Narrative Format